-- There will be 37 hectares of LSC Class 4 and 6 hectares of LSC Class 6 land permanently removed from potential agricultural production as a result of the Project.
+- There will be 11 hectares of LSC Class 4 land permanently removed from potential agricultural production as a result of the Project.
 This land will be rehabilitated to LSC Class 7.
 This area is currently native bushland and not used for agricultural production. - There is no land which has been, or is currently used for agriculture, which will be permanently impacted by surface disturbance associated with the Project. - The Project Area contains no areas of verified BSAL.
-In addition, there is no mapped BSAL within two kilometres of the Project Application Area. - Post-mining agricultural economic activity in the Project Application Area is expected to be similar to pre-mining activity as there are only small changes predicted between the pre- and post-mining Land and Soil Capability classifications, specifically the final REA landform. - Any impacts to agricultural resources or enterprises from mine induced subsidence are expected to be minor and readily mitigated. - The Project will have a positive impact on surface water resources relied upon by agriculture through discharge of water 'suitable for agricultural use' into Tea Tree Hollow via LDP 1. - The Project will impact groundwater resources relied upon by agriculture; however these are expected to be readily mitigated. - The Economic Impact Assessment of the Project (Cadence Economics, 2018) confirmed that the Project will provide considerable positive economic benefits to the local and broader communities.
+In addition, there is no mapped BSAL within two kilometres of the Project Area. - Post-mining agricultural economic activity in the Project Area is expected to be similar to premining activity as there are only small changes predicted between the pre- and post-mining Land and Soil Capability classifications, specifically the final REA landform. - Any impacts to agricultural resources or enterprises from mine induced subsidence are expected to be minor and readily mitigated. - The Project will have a positive impact on surface water resources relied upon by agriculture through discharge of water 'suitable for agricultural use' into Tea Tree Hollow via LDP 1. - The Project will impact groundwater resources relied upon by agriculture; however these are expected to be readily mitigated. - The Economic Impact Assessment of the Project (Ernst & Young, 2020) confirmed that the Project will provide considerable positive economic benefits to the local and broader communities.
 These benefits are much greater than the potential income lost by existing or potential agricultural enterprises, calculated as a precautionary assessment on impacted agricultural resources. - Stakeholder and community consultation has not revealed any issues regarding agricultural resources or enterprises and will be ongoing throughout the life of the Project.